MileHacker Logo

 • Health centers operate on larger local isles such as Eydhafushi and Dharavandhoo.

-• For critical situations, transfer to Male' remains necessary.
+• In case of a major emergency, transfer to Male' remains necessary.
 Main medical centers include IGMH and ADK Hospital.

 • Most luxury resorts contain in-house doctors or clinics.